Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

   `azure.auth.servicesApp.appId` and `azure.auth.servicesApp.secret`.
 * You should use `loadConfFromKeyVault` only when Azure environment has been created for the same version (major and minor) of Azure Industrial IoT components.
-That is, you should use it to install the chart that deploys `2.7.x` version of components to the environment that has been created for `2.6.x` version of components.
+That is, you should use it to install the chart that deploys `2.8.x` or `2.7.x` version of components to the environment that has been created for `2.6.x` version of components.

 | Parameter              | Description                                                                                          | Default |